rune/rune/docs/docs/advanced/reducing-stutter.md

 })
 ```

 The `game` state is provided to the `onChange` callback as `game` as described in [Syncing Game State](../how-it-works/syncing-game-state.md).
 Because of network latency, the position in `game` may suddenly change dramatically for the other player's paddle.
 Without interpolation, the paddle would teleport around on the screen.
-To instead make the paddle movements look smooth despite the latency, the game can create an interpolator using `Dusk.interpolatorLatency`.
+To instead make the paddle movements look smooth despite the latency, the game can create an interpolator using `Rune.interpolatorLatency`.

 The game should call the interpolator's `update()` function, which moves the interpolated position towards the true position specified in `game`.
 The game can at any time get the interpolated position from the interpolator by calling `getPosition()`.
 This function returns the position adjusted for the time of rendering (see section above) so it can be used directly to achieve both interpolation and supporting variable frame rate.